Monthly Tech-Tip | No tracking! No ads! |

 First I interlayered soft and stiff clay slabs (giving eight layers total).
 Then I repeatedly sliced it vertically, flattening the two pieces and layered them, each time doubling the number of layers.
 After eleven times it has 16,536 layers.
 Yet it is still not mixed!
 30 seconds of wedging is all it takes to finish the job.
 Wedging is a very effective mixing technique.

 These are cross-cuts from slugs of a production run of clay that was improperly pugged (inadequate vacuum).
-The problem is not often evident at time of extrusion but exhibits after weeks or months of storage.
-This clay body does not contain significant fine-grained material, but 2% talc was added to aid vitrification.
-The production crew claims that this talc makes it doubly important to monitor vacuum pressure at all times (or laminations will result).
-These are not actually a problem if you wedge the clay well.
-But if you do not (e.g. inserting them into a hand-extruder, pressing them in a mold) then they "build in" failure points that will initiate drying and firing cracks later.
-Even if pieces survive the drying and firing processes, weaknesses will persist making them more prone to failure-on-impact or stress.
+The problem becomes evident weeks or months after pugging.
+In this case the clay body contained 2% talc, our production must make doubly sure to monitor vacuum pressure at all times (or laminations will result).
+These are not a problem if clay is wedged well before use.
+If not the laminations "build in" failure points that initiate drying and firing cracks later.
+Even if pieces survive the drying and firing processes, weaknesses can persist making them more prone to failure-on-impact or stress.
 This being said, does that mean you do not need to wedge plastic clay bodies if they are not laminated?
 No. All clays laminate to some extent when pugged.

 This is a cut through an eight-month-old slug of pugged clay.
 The cut was done near the surface.
 The patchy coloration is a by-product of the aging process.
 If a slice of this was fired in a kiln, an even and homogeneous white surface would emerge, with no hint of what you see here.
 A few moments of wedging will mix the matrix and ready it for wheel throwing or hand forming.